the ART of the POSSIBLE - London SW19

 ( A ) Current standard and Aspirations

-( B ) Basics, Shoes and Running Clubs
+( B ) Basics, Shoes, Warm Up and Running Clubs

 ( C ) Race Distance and Time Commitment